 Here is a fun photo taken by Ken Bailey a while ago of what I believe are two Gray Whales, one spouting and the other diving, showing the tail.

 Ken also photographed the barnacle-encrusted head of a Gray Whale.

 Here is the migration map of the Gray Whales, a journey of about 5,000 miles, one way.

-Thanks to Craig for allowing me to share his photos with you here.
-To see much more of Craig's nature photography, here is his website: www.ruffimage.com
+Thanks to Ken for allowing me to share his photos with you here.
+To see more of Ken's photography, including his wonderful underwater photography, here is the link: http://www.seadreams.org/